nezihemervegurel/icml2023/_projects/Reg-GMLP.markdown

 worktype: bg-primary #select one of the colors (researchandmethods: bg-success, standardizationandregulation: bg-primary, softwaretooling: bg-info)
 lifecyclesteps: 1 2 3 #select one or more of the numbers for the life cycle steps 1 2 3 4
 description: A set of good machine learning practice guidelines intended to educate the developers and manufacturers of healthcare AI solutions to ensure regulatory compliance for the AI based Medical Devices. #a very short description of
-projecttag: regulatory-gmlp #use this tag as the name for your project .bib file
+projecttag: Reg-GMLP #use this tag as the name for your project .bib file
 contact: Christian Johner, christian.johner@johner-institut.de / Pradeep Balachandran, pradeep@aiaudit.org #Firstname Lastname, email of the general contact
 coordinates: Bi-weekly Tuesday , 2:00 PM, CET #Interval and day, HH:MM PM, time zone
 zoomroom: https://zoom.us/j/97186065542?pwd=MG9JeUpMYTYzNnhzb0FqMFloc2p2QT09 #link to the zoom room that is used for meetings